- What do great leaders do to unleash the talents of managers and employees?

 Allison Bebo, Senior Vice President of Human Resources at Hologic, and Robert Gabsa, Workplace Consultant at Gallup, were our guests on a recent Called to Coach.
 In Part 6 of a series on successful leadership, Allison and Robert discussed how Hologic's leadership has, through persistence over a period of years, brought true workplace engagement to the organization -- and the difference that has made during the COVID-19 pandemic.
 Hologic's inspiring leadership story demonstrates how organizations can build trust and stability among their employees that can help them successfully handle navigate times.

 Gallup Called to Coach Webcast Series -- Season 9, Episode 12.
 This is Part 6 of a 7-part series on successful leadership.
 Access Part 1 of this series on leadership.
-Access Part 2, Part 3, Part 4 and Part 5 of the series.
+Access Part 2, Part 3, Part 4, Part 5 and Part 7 of the series.

 When you're truly strengths-based, you don't put fences around people ...
 How do you go back to unleashing talent?
 I mean, don't box them in, don't fence them in.Allison Bebo, 32:45

 Over 70% of our population is working for a highly engaged, talented manager, and it feels totally different.Allison Bebo, 13:54

 Our road map was the ...
 4 Followers' Needs, and stability was key. ...
 But [also] so important that we maintain that trust and live into our word.Allison Bebo, 34:59

 I am Jim Collison, and live from our virtual studios around the world, this is Gallup's Called to Coach, recorded on March 19, 2021.